britram/rains-prototype/draft-trammell-rains-protocol.md

 negative proof; the individual signatures on their contained Singular Assertions are used for positive proof of the existence of an assertion.

+The content of a Shard (in terms of the number of Singular Assertions it covers) is chosen by the authority of the zone for which the Shard is valid.
+There is an inherent tradeoff between the number of Assertions within a Shard and the size of the Shard, and therefore the size of the Message that must be presented as negative proof.
+P-Shards ("Probabalistic Shards", see {{#p-shards}}) allow a different tradeoff, gaining space efficiency and coverage for a fixed, predictable probability of a false positive (i.e., the possibility that the P-Shard cannot be used to prove the nonexistence of a subject which does not, in fact, exist).

 A Shard is represented as a CBOR map.
 The keys present in this map depend on whether the Shard is contained in a Message or Zone.